 And we really needed some decor at the foot of the bed, anyway…

-So my day now starts at this alluring bistro table.
+So my master bedroom decor now includes this alluring bistro table where I start my day.
 I’m fortunate to have four windows in the bedroom and love to be awoken by the sun streaming in (no blackout shades for this girl!)
 Once I get myself together, it’s so much easier to face my email when I feel like I’m having breakfast at a café in France.

 Of course, the very first thing any breakfast table needs is a vase brimming with handsome flowers and I found these gorgeous two tone roses at a local market.
 (If you’ve read my posts before, you know I’m botanically-challenged and couldn’t begin to guess the proper name of this rose.
 If you know it, by all means share with me in the comments below.)
 I tucked them into a petite transferware pitcher found recently at an antique shop.

 The table itself is draped in a white embroidered vintage cloth, in keeping with the essential components that define my style, outlined in a recent post, The 6 Defining Style Elements I Use In Every Room.
 Additionally, the paint color in this room is a spring-like joy to rise to, even in the dead of winter.
-(For resource info on all my paint colors you can visit Soft and Pretty Paint Colors, my most recent post.)
+(For resource info on all my paint colors you can visit Soft and Pretty Paint Colors.)

 As it happens, I enjoy both coffee and tea, and this refined silver teapot can deliver either, depending on my mood.
 The cheery gilded tray is a foil for spills (and trust me, if it’s spill-able, I’m going to spill it!)